Japanese knotweed removal

 FEATURES OF JAPANESE KNOTWEED

-The dreaded Japanese knotweed was introduced to the UK in the 1850s from, as its name would suggest, Japan.
-Originally enjoyed for decorative purposes and to stabilise railway embankments, it has a light-green speckled pink-red bamboo-like stem.
+Japanese knotweed was introduced to the UK in the 1850s from, as its name would suggest, Japan.
+Originally enjoyed for decorative purposes and to stabilise railway embankments, it has light green speckled pink-red bamboo-like stems.
 Due to the rapidity of its growth and the ease of which it will spread from the tiniest of fragments, the plants soon spread beyond their original location.
-The plant may appear to die out during winter, but the rhizome remains dormant under the ground, giving rise to new shoots in the Spring.
+The plant may appear to die off during winter, but the rhizome remains dormant under the ground, giving rise to new shoots in the Spring.

 DAMAGE TO WALLS AND BUILDINGS